sgrubb/therapy-log/README.md

 1. Open the client's detail page
 2. Click **Close Client**
-3. Enter the post-intervention score and outcome
+3. Enter the outcome and any closing notes
 4. Confirm

 ## Troubleshooting